eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 }
 ```

-We will go further down the rabbit hole by implementing the `uiInit` method to add the class as a `BeforeEnterListener` to the newly created `UI`.
+We're going further down the rabbit hole by implementing the `uiInit` method to add the class as a `BeforeEnterListener` to the newly created `UI`.
 For this we also need to implement `BeforeEnterListener`.

 #### **MyServiceInitListener.java**
 ```java